 Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Friday shows that 46% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty-three percent (53%) disapprove (see trends).
+The Rasmussen Reports daily Presidential Tracking Poll for Thursday shows that 51% of Likely U.S. Voters approve of President Obama's job performance.
+Forty-eight percent (48%) disapprove (see trends).

 Regular updates are posted Monday through Friday at 9:30 a.m.
 Eastern